 No, I’m not switching over to rockabilly, let alone to rock ‘n’ roll.
 (That’ll be the day, indeed.)
 But Holly loved country music, and his best songs work well in a country mode.

 He might have been a country star, if the great Owen Bradley hadn’t made one of his rare mistakes.
 Bradley didn’t see the commercial potential in Holly’s rockabilly style and didn’t like his band, the Crickets.
-He tried to repackage Holly as a mainstream-county artist and, after two singles in this style tanked, Decca canceled the contract.
+He tried to repackage Holly as a mainstream-country artist and, after two singles in this style tanked, Decca canceled the contract.
 Bradley didn’t make many mistakes in a long career, but that was one.

 I will say, though, that there’s a weakness to “That’ll Be the Day” (the title of which came from John Wayne’s catch phrase in The Searchers (1956), which Holly saw and loved).
 The lyric is structured for a twist ending—throughout the verse, the singer proclaims a scoffing “That’ll be the day,” but in the last line he admits that, if that day ever came, it would kill him.
 The words “that I die” give the entire lyric a different meaning.
 However, the tune is so kinetic and forceful—and those pivotal words come and go so quickly—that the cleverness of the lyric is lost.
 The lyric clearly wants a pause before the twist … but the music is off to the races, and can’t be stopped.